Stop Using Manual Redirects for Expo Router Authentication, Use Protected Stack Instead

 Practical Example: First-Time User Management

-Here's a complete example of managing different app states:
+A complete example managing different app states:

 export default function RootLayout() {